 What makes this delicious Vegan Sesame Noodles Recipe even more special is that it takes less than 20 minutes from start to finish!
 Magic, right?!
-I bet this will be one your favourite noodle recipe before too long!
+I bet this will be one of your favourite noodle recipes before too long!

 As noodles I've opted for Edamame Spaghetti in this case - they're perfect as they cook really quickly (3-5 minutes) and also bring a great portion of vegan protein into this dish.
 They have a slight flavour to them - considering they are made from edamame beans and not wheat - and it perfectly compliments the flavour of this zesty sesame sauce.